People are sick of masks. We all get it. So when can we stop wearing them?

 Reason 2: We don’t know how long the vaccine can protect us

-Reason 3: We don’t know if the vaccine prevents a person from being a COVID-19 carrier
+Reason 3: The vaccine does not prevent a person from being a COVID-19 carrier

 Vaccine trials test whether or not a vaccine protects a participant from contracting a specific disease, in this case COVID-19.
 However, these trials do not look at whether a person could still be infectious after receiving a vaccine.